dbehnke/whocaresdocs/docs/howto/baofeng-dm32uv-contacts/index.md

 ## Download Latest Contacts

+The contact list is generated and updated periodically.
+Since Brandmeister doesn't have an API to get the "Last Heard" data, a human has to use the Brandmeister "Last Heard" CSV export and feed it into our contact filter tool and make a release.

-The contact list is automatically generated and updated daily.
-You can download the latest version from the releases page of our contact filter tool.
+You can download the latest version from the releases page of our contact filter tool from the last time it was generated.

 [Download Latest Contacts](https://github.com/dbehnke/contactfilter/releases)